 Believe it or not, crunchy vegetables are better than soft ones if you don’t want to walk around with food unknowingly stuck in your teeth.
 Ordering the crudite platter at lunch or dinner is not only a good idea for your health, but also good for your social life since you won’t be walking around with unwanted food plastered between your teeth.
 Turns out, these crunchy veggies act as a sort of edible toothbrush that can scrub away food caught in tricky places.

 We all know how to use a toothpick, but there is a trick if the piece of unwanted food just won’t budge.
 Place a toothpick in-between the two teeth where the piece of food is lodged.
 Push the toothpick in a little bit so it stays in place.
 Keep it there for a minute or two so it allows your teeth to move slightly.
 Push on the toothpick one more time so the teeth move a little further apart and then wait a couple of minutes.
 Remove the toothpick and try flossing again and rinse your mouth.
 This should be enough for the piece of unwanted food to pop right out.

 Most of use have a piece of paper, or we can easily find one.
 When you’re in a pinch and you have unwanted food in your teeth, just rip a piece of paper out from your planner if you don’t have a toothpick or other dental tool available.
 It’s really simple.
 Just fold the tip of the piece of paper into a little triangle and use it like a makeshift toothpick.

 If you just can’t seem to get the piece of food free

-Schedule an appointment with your dentist in Greensboro and the North Carolina triad areas ASAP because it might be a more serious problem than a piece of rogue popcorn.
+Schedule an appointment with a dental professional in Greensboro and the North Carolina triad areas ASAP because it might be a more serious problem than a piece of rogue popcorn.